martinth/advent-of-code-2023/README.md

 - Day 7:
   - How to implement (Part)Eq and (Partial)Ord
   - That I should take the AoC instructions absolutely literally and assume nothing

+- Day 8:
+  - Nothing Rust specific but I was waaaay stuck finding a solution until I talked to a coworker and then it clicked I should have gotten a rubber duck

+- Day 9:
+  - Not trying to be overly clever and running into a corner and then refusing to come out.
+Sometimes the simple approach is good enough.